 Kinosaki’s famous snow crab

 If you travel to Kinosaki between November and March you can enjoy snow crabs fresh from the sea.
+Snow crab is also known locally as Matsuba Crab.
 Actually, Kinosaki is so famous for its crab that it is pretty hard to avoid.
 You’ll see crab décor everywhere, from the moment you step outside Kinosaki Onsen Station.

 Some typical Kinosaki crab décor